richard17a/richard17a.github.io/_posts/2024-01-20-first-term-teaching.md

 I have since spent lots of time thinking about the differences between the American system, in which grades seem to bunch in the range 80-100%, and the British system in which you can call it a job well done if you get only 70% of the questions correct.
 The incentives seem confusing (at best) in the British system, in which it is not seriously encouraged to aim for 100%.
 Indeed, it is common even to gloss over whole sections of a course, knowing you only need 70% for a 1st.
 At the surface level, the American system encourages you to master the whole course, and surely that must be a good thing?
 However, restricting yourself to such a small fraction of the available marks seems perverse, which must make differentiating attainment difficult, and inherently stochastic.

 8 weeks of teaching has allowed me at most to articulate these thoughts, but leaves me some way short of knowing what really to make of it.
-In any case, each camp is well entrenched at this point, and so I have plenty of time to think...
+In any case, each camp is well entrenched at this point, so I have plenty of time to think...

 <script src="https://giscus.app/client.js"
         data-repo="richard17a/richard17a.github.io"